-Today TGNR introduces guest heath and fitness contributor, trainer Jared Stokes.
+Today TGNR introduces Health and Fitness Contributor, Master Personal Fitness Trainer Jared Stokes.
 Mr. Stokes is a long practicing personal fitness trainer, and is currently completing his Ph.D. thesis in Heath Sciences at Columbia University, in New York City.
-He is author of the newly released “Pathway to Heaven,” the first installation of The Red Series.
-As well as serving as a founding member and leader of K3mistry Productions; a multifaceted company dedicated in part to providing sound fitness information, and bringing exercise to new people in a unique positive paradigm.
-As TGNR‘s mission is reporting fascinating good news, the topic of positive and accurate public heath information is of great concern.
-Mr. Stokes today will share expert insight on 5 things all women should know before trying a waist trainer.
+He is also author of the newly released, “Pathway to Heaven,” the first installation of The Red Series.
+As well as serving as a founding member and leader of K3mistry Productions; a multifaceted company dedicated in part to providing sound fitness information, and introducing exercise to new people in a uniquely positive paradigm.
+Today, Mr. Stokes delves into one of the hottest modern fitness trends – the Waist Trainer.

 America has witnessed many trends come and go, like tether ball or a German Shepard playing a game of “fetch the Frisbee.”
 From Disco Pants to Colombian jeans, every fad has its time to shine before fading off into the distance.
 Alas, it is now 2015 and a new development has taken the country by storm, or rather by the belt buckle.
 Its name, ladies and gentleman, is waist-training…

-5: What Does Waist-Training Aim To Do?
+5: What Does A Waist Trainer Aim To Do?

-Our culprit here includes such entities as Miss Beltor Gennie Hourglass, both of which act as a modern day corset.
+Our culprit here includes such waist trainer entities as Miss Belt or Gennie Hourglass, both of which act as a modern day corset.
 According to writer Jamie Harrison, in an article for Ebony Magazine entitled “Getting Waisted: The Dangers of Corset Training,” : waist-training is considered a practice aimed at reshaping women’s bodies, and trimming inches off their waists through use of a 21st century steel-boned corset, and doing so by being worn for a certain amount of time each day.
 Ain’t that a mouthful?

-Basically, the practicemuch like its predecessor of the Victorian era, is meant to help women obtain the classic hourglass figure.
+Basically, the practice much like its predecessor of the Victorian era, is meant to help women obtain the classic hourglass figure.
 A look usually defined as having ample breasts, a flat stomach, and voluptuous buttocks.
 Molly Shea, Assistant Editor for Yahoo!
 Health states that waist-training at first, “seemed like the kind of trend that would fizzle out quickly.”
 This assumption was plausible, considering the fact that corsets are extremely outdated.
 However, thanks to support from celebrities such as Kim Kardashian, Jessica Alba, and Brooke Burke-Charvet this trend may be here to stay for a little while.